Project Data Management and Run Instructions

 Alternatively, the download can be performed in parallelized mode with BiocParallel

 .
-Please run this version only on one of the compute nodes.
+Please run this version only on a compute node.

 mydir <- getwd(); setwd("data")